Date Posted: June 17, 2020

 - Skill to work cooperatively with students, faculty and staff

 - Skill in the preparation and delivery of classroom content

 - Skill to make timely decisions; Skill in the operation of computers and job related software programs

 - Decision making and problem solving skills

 - Skill in interpersonal relations and in dealing with the public

 - This is a part-time position without insurance benefits; work hours will not exceed 29 per week.

 - Hourly rate is commensurate with education and work experience.

-- Applicants scheduled for interviews will be notified of the status of the position.
+- Only those who are interviewed will be notified of the status of the position.

 - Candidates must successfully complete a criminal background investigation and motor vehicle screening.